HidayatRivai2020/Python/variables/README.md

 - started on index 0
 - `string[index]`: to get the value of character in `index`
 - `string[start:size]`: to get the value of character from index `start` until before index `end`
+- `escape character`: represented by a backlash (\) to introduce special character within string that imposible to include directly

 ### [String combination](https://github.com/HidayatRivai2020/Python/tree/main/variables/string_combination.py)
 - `string1 + string2`: using `+` symbol between two string
 - `f"insert some {string_variable} here`: the value of string_variable will be applied
 - `"combine this {} and this {}".format(string1, string2)"`: each string inside format will be applied inside each curly bracket

 ### [String method](https://github.com/HidayatRivai2020/Python/tree/main/variables/string_variable.py)
 - `capitalize()`: Uppercase first character in string